8.3.2. CYP2D6¶

 - Is associated with therapy resistance (non-responders)

-- Increased dose / more frequent dosing may be helpful
+- Increased dose / more frequent dosing can be helpful

-A more general distinction of metabolization types is:
+A more general distinction between the types of metabolization is as follows:

 - Slow metabolizer (PM)

-- No wild-type allele present (homozygous mutant); both alleles inactive, insufficient amount of functional enzyme
+- No wild-type allele present (homozygous mutant); both alleles inactive, no sufficient amount of functional enzyme

 - At least 1 wild-type allele retained (heterozygous); 1 allele active and 1 allele inactive or impaired active or both alleles impaired active, reduced functional enzyme